pratikju/servidor/README.md

 # **Servidor**

 Servidor is a light-weight no-database git server following git smart http protocol.
 You can do all kind of git remote operations like push, pull, fetch and clone.
-Local oprations like creating branch, commiting changes etc will be handled by git client.
 Host the server hastle free and get started.
 Features supported as of now are listed below:

 - Git Remote Operations
   - [x] Cloning of git repository.